bodo-ai/Bodo/docs/docs/integrating_bodo/database_catalog.md

 The output of the SQL query is automatically saved in a distributed dataframe named _LAST\_SQL\_OUTPUT_.
 This dataframe will be overwritten every time a SQL query is run.

-!!! warning

-    This is an experimental feature currently only available on AWS.

 ## Viewing Database Catalogs Data